Bayesian optimization of non-classical optomechanical correlations: Optimization results

 \subsection{Control noise}

 In an experimental setting the precision to which controls can be applied will be limited.
 Also, how the system will respond to the controls may not be fully predictable.
 In this specific example of controlling the coupling of the oscillator to the light field by modulating the amplitude of the laser, it is likely that the actual coupling may have some random variation in its response.
 This is referred to as \emph{control noise}.
-The optimisation algorithm is guided by the outcome of trying specific sets of parameters.
+The optimization algorithm is guided by the outcome of trying specific sets of parameters.
 Variation in the outcome will lead to reduced performance of the algorithm.
 One method to overcome this would be to repeat the experiment with the same parameters multiple times and take the mean outcome, however this would greatly increase the total number of times the experiment would need to be run.
-Bayesian optimisation (BO) can refine its model of the control landscape, taking into account that the figure of merit function value for some set of parameters may not be exact.
+Bayesian optimization can refine its model of the control landscape, taking into account that the figure-of-merit function value for some set of parameters may not be exact.

-To replicate this scenario that one would encounter in the lab and to verify the stability of optimisation the control noise is modelled by adding some pseudo-random Gaussian distributed value to the pulse parameters.
-Further details are given in~\appxref{sec:noisy_optim}.
-The results for BO maximising $\gensqz$ by optimising $\couplingtd$ and $\measfunctd$ when noise (standard deviation $10\%$ of amplitude) is added to the piecewise linear parameters of $\couplingtd$ are shown in ~\figref{fig:optimal_gen_sqz}.
-These results are compared with others on the same axes, the distribution of squeezing achieved with 200 repeats of BO with noisy coupling parameters is labelled `noisy coupling'.
-These can be compared with the distribution when $\couplingtd$ and $\measfunctd$ are optimised without control noise (labelled `t.d. coupling'), as the detuning is fixed at the blue sideband in both cases.
-Although there is greater spread in the distribution, with minimum, mean, maximum $\gensqz$ being $6.06, 6.70, 7.06~\decibel$ for the noisy controls, compared with $6.73, 6.99, 7.14~\decibel$ in the noiseless case, BO still performs very well.
+To replicate this scenario that one would encounter in the lab, and to verify the stability of optimization, the control noise is modelled by adding some pseudo-random Gaussian distributed value to the pulse parameters (further details are given in~\appxref{sec:noisy_optim}).
+The results for maximizing $\gensqz$ by optimizing $\couplingtd$ and $\measfunctd$ when noise (standard deviation $10\%$ of amplitude) is added to the piecewise linear parameters of $\couplingtd$ are shown in~\figref{fig:optimal_gen_sqz}, labelled `noisy coupling'.
+The maximum squeezing achieved with these noisy controls is $\gensqz = 7.47\,\decibel$, which is within $0.05~\decibel$ of the maximum achieved without control noise.
+We see greater variance in the outcome of the optimization, but still $\gtrsim 50\%$ of attempts within $0.2~\decibel$ of the maximum.